-And then your relationship with your notebook can be measured in pages.
+And then the time left in your relationship with your notebook can be measured in pages.
 You begin to carry a spare in case you run out of space.

 So what do you do with your full notebook?
 I know that some people keep them.
 If you tend to journal rather than note then this would make sense.

-But my pages aren’t organised or pretty to look at.
+Organised or pretty to look at my pages aren’t.
 My scribbles are mainly ephemeral.
 The same small tasks appear on successive job lists week after week.
-These notes are strictly practical.
+To clarify, these notes are strictly practical.
 They are for now, not for posterity.
 They are made to be discarded on completion.
 It’s one of the reasons I have never bought a Moleskin and haven’t used a Filofax for some years.

 So I rip my once prized notebooks to bits.
 I extract the notes I still need (the recipes, instructions and undone job lists).
 I recycle the pages that I don’t need.
 The covers go on to led glorious new lives as craft materials.
 A gold cover becomes a crown for a princess doll.
-Fabric is stripped from another (revealing it is called Enchantment!) and joins a piece of crazy patchwork.
+I strip the fabric from another.
+Enchantment is the name of the design.
+It joins a piece of crazy patchwork.